Dear students,

 Yellow Rivers, are believed to be retreating at a rate of about 33-49ft each

+year.
 Climate change also has an effect on rainfall patterns, but, how it will affect them is still uncertain.
 Nonetheless, scientists agree that climate change will ultimately make rainfall more erratic and cause unpredictable weather.
 Many believe the increased average water temperate in oceans, will increase the probability and intensity of monsoons during the summer.As one of the world’s largest emitters of greenhouse gases, India contributes significantly to global warming, but is not required under the Kyoto Protocol to reduce its emissions because it is a developing country.
 This is yet another regrettable example of how India sacrifices its environment and its future supply of resources for economic growth.

 IV.